IASTE 2024 RIYADH

 Mohammed Bagader, Associate Professor of Architecture at Umm Al-Qura University.

-Adnan Aljaber, Consultant of Urban Heritage at the Ministry of Culture.
+Adnan Aljaber, Director of Research and Documentation of Urban Heritage at the Heritage Commission.

-Fahad Alotaibi, Assistant Professor of Architecture at Al-Qassim University.
+Fahad Alotaibi, Advisor at Architecture and Design Commission & Assistant Professor of Architecture at Al-Qassim University.

 Abdulaziz Alosaimi, Riyadh Region Municipality & Assistant Professor of Architecture at King Saud University.